-The Trustee of the Scheme has produced a Summary Funding Statement based on the 2020 valuation results.
-Copies of the Scheme Actuary's 2020 valuation report and the latest Summary Funding Statement are available on request from the contact for enquiries on page 38.
+The Trustee of the Scheme will produce a Summary Funding Statement based on the 2020 valuation results.
+The contributions payable to the Scheme will be reviewed at the 1 September 2020 formal valuation of the Scheme.
+Copies of the Scheme Actuary's 2017 valuation report and the latest Summary Funding Statement are available on request from the contact for enquiries on page 40.